 The next thing I do is run my document through more advanced error-checking tools such as Grammarly or ProWritingAid.
-These are not free, and they are not cheap either, but I think that they always pay their value tenfold in the long run.
+These are not free, and they are not cheap either, but I think they always pay their value tenfold in the long run.

 After this first run of error correction, you will at least wind up with a manuscript that is not distracting to read.
 You won’t have to stop every second to add commas and fix spaces.
 At least you can start reading your manuscript as if it were a book you picked up at a library and read it with a reader’s eye.